-Most important aspect of caverns is their formation and the intricate details.
+The most important aspect of caverns is their formation and intricate details.
 It could take a whole day to really photograph them in the best possible way.
-Because, they are amazing.
-The more time you spend, better photographs you will make.
+Because they are amazing.
+The more time you spend, the better photographs you will make.

 - Change Your Point of View